pi-null-mezon/rbh24/researches/README.md

 ## insightface/buffalo_l

-We have measured cosine (0.661) for FMR=1E-6 on independent dataset (nor glint or wabfaces):
+We have measured cosine (0.661) for FMR=1E-6 on independent dataset (nor glint or webfaces):

 ![](./result/fnmr_fmr.png)